 |2015 Projections||View Todd Gurley's 2015 projected stats.|

-Despite a difficult final season at Georgia that featured a suspension for accepting money for autographs, followed by an ACL tear in his left knee, Gurley was still selected 10th overall by the Rams.
-Built like the prototypical feature back at 6-1, 222 pounds, Gurley runs with impressive power and burst and proved to be extremely difficult for college tacklers to handle, gaining an incredible 62 percent of his yards after contact in 2014.
+Despite tearing the ACL in his left knee last November, Gurley was still selected 10th overall by the Rams.
+Built like the prototypical feature back at 6-1, 222, Gurley runs with impressive power and burst and proved to be extremely difficult for college tacklers to handle, gaining an incredible 62 percent of his yards after contact in 2014.
 That strength is complemented by good speed in the open field and plus receiving skills, making him a true three-down threat.
-While his rehab has progressed well, he's not expected to be ready for Week 1, and the ACL tear wasn't his first lower-body injury in college, as he also dealt with ankle and hip issues at Georgia.
-The Rams also rebuilt a below-average offensive line in the offseason to pave the way for their new star, but will likely ease Gurley into action as a rookie once he's fully recovered.
-2014 third-round pick Tre Mason is still around to handle starting duties while the rookie is out, and Mason could even potentially share touches as the Rams slowly ramp up Gurley's workload.
-Once he's healthy, though, there's every reason to think Gurley will be special.
+While his rehab has progressed well, he's not expected to be ready for Week 1, and the ACL tear wasn't his first lower-body injury, as he also dealt with ankle and hip problems at Georgia.
+The Rams rebuilt a below-average offensive line in the offseason to pave the way for their new star but will likely ease Gurley into action once he's fully recovered.
+Tre Mason, a 2014 third-round pick, is still around to handle starting duties while Gurley is out, and Mason could even potentially share touches as the Rams slowly ramp up Gurley's workload.
+Once healthy, though, Gurley could be special.